factorhouse/helm-charts/_readme_gen/kpow/_partials/_configure-helm-kpow-aws-hourly.md

-### Download the Kpow Hourly Helm chart

-Add the Helm Repository in order to use the Kpow Helm Chart.
+Download the Helm Repository in order to use the Kpow Helm Chart.

 ```bash
 export HELM_EXPERIMENTAL_OCI=1